CeleryMortem/SerialConsole/README.md

 ## Features
 There are already tools like this out there.
 Why did I make a new one?
 Well, none of them really suited me.
 I wanted a library that was very simple, but still fully met this list of features...
-* The ability to run functions from the Serial Monitor.
+* The ability to run functions with parameters from the Serial Monitor.
-* The ability to pass parameters to my functions from the Serial Monitor.
-* Very easy useage with 1 line to make the console, 1 line to add commands, and 1 line in the main loop.
-* An adjustable, predictable, clean memory footprint that doesn't move around - good for chips with baby RAMs, but expandable for bigger chips too.
+* A language and interface that felt clean and natural in the IDE and in the console.
+* A configurable, predictable, clean, fixed memory footprint - friendly to small RAMs.
+* A built-in help function that lists all available commands.
+* A built-in per-command help function that reminds me how to use my commands after I've forgotten.
+* Decent error handling/helpful error messages.
-* A reasonably straightforward configuration tool to adjust all your settings.
+* A straightforward configuration tool to adjust all my settings.
+* It's own built-in timer so I can change its poll rate if I want to, without having to add any complexity.
-* Good clean readability in the .h and .cpp files, so you can walk in and own the place if you want to.
+* Good clean readability in the .h and .cpp files, so I can walk in and own the place if I want to change it.